skillrepos/ai-3in1/labs.md

 <br><br>

 7. Review and merge the changes as before.
-What we're highlighting in this step are the *System Prompt* that drives the LLM used by the agent, the connection with the MCP client at the /mcp/ endpoint, and the MCP calls to the tools on the server.
+What we're highlighting in this step are the *System Prompt* that drives the LLM used by the agent, the connection with the MCP client at the /mcp/ endpoint, and the **MCP** calls the client makes to invoke tools on the server.
 When finished, close the tab to save the changes as before.

 ![Agent using MCP client code](./images/aiapps39.png?raw=true "Agent using MCP client code")